Do you EQ?

 Here’s a Hot Tip from Presonus: “if you are mixing in a “dead” room, you may want to boost high frequencies and roll off some of the lows.
 If you are mixing in a “live” room, you might need to lower the high-midrange and highest frequencies.”

 It’s not as common to see a graphic EQ on an individual track.
-For that you would use parametric EQs.
+For that, you would use parametric EQs.

-3. Parametric and Semi-parametic EQs
+3. Parametric and Semi-parametric EQs

 For optimal control and versatility, this is the type of EQ you’re looking for.